 Enough.
 It’s time that the law was changed.

 In an article for The Herald Sun yesterday, writer Susie O’Brien wrote exactly that:

 We need an urgent change to state laws to ensure mandatory reporting includes priests and other religious figures.
-At present, it’s confined just to doctors, nurses, teachers and police.

 The church maintains that paedophiles wouldn’t confess if they knew a priest would tell the police.
 But so what?
 The entire purpose of the confessional is to absolve and pardon someone for their sins: to offer, as one priest put it, “divine forgiveness and healing”.